-* Ask the Lord of the harvest to send forth additional laborers into Pakistan, India, Russia, and Ukraine to work among the Jats.
+Ask the Lord of the harvest to send out additional laborers into Pakistan to work among the Gil Jats.

-* Pray that Christian doctors, nurses, and humanitarian aid workers will have opportunities to share the love of Jesus with the Jats.
+Pray that Christian doctors, nurses, and humanitarian aid workers will have opportunities to share the love of Jesus with Gil Jats.

-* Ask God to save key Jat leaders who will boldly proclaim the Gospel to their own people.
+Ask God to save key Jat leaders who will boldly proclaim the gospel to their own people.

-Pray that churches and missions organizations will accept the challenge of adopting and reaching the Jats.
+Pray that churches and mission organizations will accept the challenge of adopting and reaching the Jats.

-* Ask God to raise up teams of intercessors who will faithfully stand in the gap for the Jats.
+Ask God to raise up teams of intercessors who will faithfully stand in the gap for the Jats.

-* Ask the Lord to bring forth triumphant churches among the Jats for the glory of His name!
+Ask the Lord to bring forth disciple making movements among the Jats for the glory of His name.